Tomas1414/Template-for-the-Basic-Data-Analysis-Visualization-Project/EN-template-for-analysis.md

 ## 3. Understanding Data

-I accomplished all of my data cleaning thanks to the various tools available through google sheets.
-That veing said, I did not use OpenRefine.
  I began the cleaning process by deleting all columns I felt were irrelevant to the information I was searching for.
 While they could be useful in other projects, they served no purpose for mine.
 Columns A,B,C, and N were some that fell under this category.
 I continued on by freezing the first row (headers), and then applied a filter to it as well.
 This was accomplished by using the 'tools' and 'data' add ons at the top of google sheets.
-At this point I had a much more manageable dataset, but there was still much more work to be done.
+The last step in the general cleanup was to remove all of the extra whitespace in the dataset, I simply selected the whole table and pressed 'remove whitespace'.
+At this point I had a much more manageable dataset, but there was still much more work to be done. <br>
+My next step was to fix up the 'Values' column.
+I did this by using the find and replace tool.
+I replaced all spaces with commas.
+After this, google sheets was now able to recognize the values as a currency so I adjusted the format from general numbers to a specific currency. <br>

 ![](CleanDataset.png)<br>

 ![](PivotTable.png)<br>